phnmnl/cloud-deploy-kubenow/README.md

 - **`TF_VAR_cluster_prefix`**: every resource in your tenancy will be named with this prefix

-- **`OS_CREDENTIALS_FILE`**: your openstack credentials file: https://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html#download-and-source-the-openstack-rc-file
+- **`TF_VAR_os_credentials_file`**: your openstack credentials file: https://docs.openstack.org/user-guide/common/cli-set-environment-variables-using-openstack-rc.html#download-and-source-the-openstack-rc-file

 - **`TF_VAR_floating_ip_pool`**: a floating IP pool name
 - **`TF_VAR_external_network_uuid`**: the uuid of the external network in the OpenStack tenancy